Jasbir Puar

-Jasbir K. Puar (born 1967) is a U.S.-based philosopher and queer theorist.
-She is a professor and graduate director of women's studies and gender studies at Rutgers University, where she has been a faculty member since 2000.
+Jasbir K. Puar (born 1967) is an American academic and author.
+She is Professor and Graduate Director of Women's and Gender Studies at Rutgers University.
 Her most recent book is The Right to Maim: Debility, Capacity, Disability (2017).

-Puar is the author of award-winning Terrorist Assemblages: Homonationalism in Queer Times (2007), which has been translated into Spanish and French and re-issued in an expanded version for its 10th anniversary (December 2017).
-She has written widely on South Asian diasporic cultural production in the United States, United Kingdom and Trinidad, LGBT tourism, terrorism studies, surveillance studies, biopolitics and necropolitics, disability and debilitation, theories of intersectionality, affect, and assemblage; animal studies and posthumanism, homonationalism, pinkwashing, and the Palestinian territories.
+She has written on South Asian diasporic cultural production in the United States, United Kingdom and Trinidad, LGBT tourism, terrorism studies, surveillance studies, biopolitics and necropolitics, disability and debilitation, theories of intersectionality, affect, and assemblage; animal studies and posthumanism, homonationalism, pinkwashing, and the Palestinian territories.

+Early life

+Jasbir K. Puar was born in 1967 and raised in the Basking Ridge section of Bernards Township, New Jersey.
+Growing up in a religious Sikh family, her family often participated in protests against the Indian government's repression of Sikhs during her childhood.
+Puar wrote an op-ed for her high school newspaper explaining the anti-Sikh pogroms in India in 1984 following the assassination of Indira Gandhi.

 Academic career

 Raised in the Basking Ridge section of Bernards Township, New Jersey, Puar graduated in 1985 from Ridge High School.
-She has an M.A. in Women's Studies from the University of York and completed her Ph.D. in Ethnic Studies at University of California at Berkeley in 1999.
+She received her B.A. in Economics and German from Rutgers in 1989.
+She has an M.A. in Women's Studies from the University of York and completed her Ph.D. in Ethnic Studies at the University of California, Berkeley in 1999.
+Since 2000 she has been working at Rutgers University at the Women's, Gender and Sexuality Department.
+From 2014 to 2020 Puar was the graduate director of women's studies and gender studies at Rutgers.